oroke24/oroke24/README.md

 ---

 *Last updated: October 2025*
-<div align="center">Thanks for stopping by! ⭐ Star this repo if it sparks ideas.
-Open to collabs or coffee chats.</div>
+<div align="center">Thanks for stopping by! ⭐ Star a repo if it sparks ideas.
+Open to collabs or chats.</div>